Favourites To Win The World Cup 2026 – Our July Update for UK

 Argentina

-Argentina (8/1) arrive as defending champions with much of the 2022 core still intact.
-Messi, now 38, may not start every match, but Lautaro Martinez gives them a reliable finisher beyond the old guard.
+Argentina (7/1) arrive as defending champions with much of the 2022 core still intact, and they opened in style — Messi, now 38, rolled back the years with a hat-trick in their win over Algeria.
+He may not start every match, but Lautaro Martinez gives them a reliable finisher beyond the old guard.
 Their Group J draw against Algeria, Austria and Jordan looks kind.
 The risk is obvious: how much can they still lean on aging stars when the tournament tightens?

 Brazil

-Brazil (8/1) start a new era under Carlo Ancelotti.
-Vinicius Jr and Raphinha give them pace, flair and genuine match-winning quality, while Group C with Haiti and Scotland offers a friendly start.
+Brazil (12/1) start a new era under Carlo Ancelotti and opened with a 1-1 draw against Morocco, rescued by a superb Vinicius strike.
+Vinicius Jr and Raphinha give them pace, flair and genuine match-winning quality, but Group C — featuring Morocco, Scotland and Haiti — is trickier than it first looked, as that opening stalemate showed.
 The doubt is cohesion.
 Ancelotti is elite at club level, but international football gives him far less time to build rhythm.

 Outright markets reflect a combination of factors that go beyond individual match results.
 The teams at the top of the World Cup 2026 odds share a consistent set of structural advantages.

-- Squad depth: The leading teams can rotate key players across eight matches without a significant drop in quality.
+1. Squad depth: The leading teams can rotate key players across their matches without a significant drop in quality.
 Spain, France, and England all have two competitive players for every position.

-- Attacking firepower at the top: Mbappe, Kane, Vinicius Jr, and Yamal are all in the top tier of world football.
+2. Attacking firepower at the top: Mbappe, Kane, Vinicius Jr, and Yamal are all in the top tier of world football.
 Teams built around elite forwards have a structural edge in knockout football.
+Readers interested in individual scoring markets can also review our World Cup 2026 betting guide to assess the leading Golden Boot contenders.

-- Favourable group draws: Brazil (Group C), Argentina (Group J), and England (Group L) all have manageable early draws that should allow them to conserve energy for the knockout rounds.
+6. Favourable group draws: Argentina (Group J) and England (Group L) both have manageable draws that should allow them to conserve energy for the knockout rounds.
+Brazil’s Group C looked friendly on paper but Morocco make it more awkward than expected.

 Best Value Teams To Watch